Jeff Siegel

 Jeff Siegel is an American financial writer, publisher and musician.
-He is the author of the bestseller Investing in Renewable Energy: Making Money on Green Chip Stocks along with Nick Hodge and Chris Nelder and is credited with coining the phrase "Green Chip Stocks".
+He is the author of the bestseller Investing in Renewable Energy: Making Money on Green Chip Stocks along with Nick Hodge and Chris Nelder.
+He founded and runs the private investment community, Green Chip Stocks, and is credited with coining the phrase "Green Chip Stocks".

 Biography

 Siegel is from Baltimore, Maryland, and attended York College of Pennsylvania, where he was a regular commentator for WVYC and a founding member of the Pennsylvania Rho chapter of Phi Kappa Psi.

-Financial writer
+Financial writing

+Siegel has made appearances on shows like CNBC Asia's Capital Connection, Forbes on Fox, Neil Cavuto, the Willis Report, and Squawk Box.

-Siegel is most notable for his expertise in the field of renewable energy and cannabis and psychedelics investing.
-Siegel founded and runs the private investment community, Green Chip Stocks, and is partner in the JLS Fund, which is a fund focused on psychedelics and plant-based medicine.
-Siegel has made numerous appearances on shows like the Willis Report, Neil Cavuto CNBC Asia's Capital Connection, Squawk Box and Forbes on Fox.
+Siegel is most notable for his expertise in the fields of renewable energy and cannabis and psychedelics investing.
+He is a partner in the JLS Fund, which is a fund focused on psychedelics and plant-based medicine.